Ford Fiesta Insurance Cost

 MoneyGeek's analysis of 52 hatchbacks reveals the Ford Fiesta ranks 32nd for insurance affordability, meaning 31 vehicles cost less to insure.
 The Fiesta isn't the cheapest hatchback, but it's far from the most expensive in its class.

-The Fiesta's 287th place out of 827 total cars actually puts it in the top half for affordability across all vehicle types.
-While the Saab 9-3 claims the cheapest hatchback spot and the Cadillac Celestiq commands the highest premiums, the Fiesta offers reasonable insurance costs compared to the broader market.
+The Ford Fiesta ranks 287th out of 827 total vehicles, which is in the top half for affordability across all vehicle types.
+The Saab 9-3 is the cheapest hatchback to insure.
+The Cadillac Celestiq is the most expensive.

 Mazda 6$13229